THE PAW PROJECT TEAM

 In 2015 Dr. Snyder took a position at the Humane Society of Indianapolis, where she has continued to serve as an advocate for shelter animals.
 In this role, she has seen the high return rate of declawed cats because of their unique behavior and medical conditions.
 Through working with other members of the Paw Project, she has been able to provide declawed shelter residents relief by performing paw repair surgery and overseeing medical management of their pain.
 At the Humane Society of Indianapolis, she enjoys her ability to educate the public about feline enrichment and advocate for the end of declawing in Indianapolis and hopefully the country as a whole.

-Dr. Gordon Stull earned his Veterinary Degree from the University of Pennsylvania in 1971.
-He is a member of the Humane Society Veterinary Medical Assocition (HSVMA) Leadership Council.
+Until his passing on September 8, 2019, Dr. Gordon Stull was Director, Paw Project-New Jersey.
+Dr. Stull earned his Veterinary Degree from the University of Pennsylvania in 1971.
+He was a member of the Humane Society Veterinary Medical Association (HSVMA) Leadership Council.
 He served on the Board of Directors for the Association of Veterinarians for Animal Rights (AVAR) from 2003-2007.
-He is currently the Director of the Burlington County, NJ, Feral Cat Initiative, as well as the President of the Millennium Wildlife Sciences.
-He has been practicing companion animal medicine since 1978.
+He was the Director of the Burlington County, NJ, Feral Cat Initiative, as well as the President of the Millennium Wildlife Sciences.
+He had practiced companion animal medicine, even during his long illness, since 1978.

-Dr. Stull states, “I have been in active small animal practice for over 40 years.
+Dr. Stull, when he joined the Paw Project, stated, “I have been in active small animal practice for over 40 years.
 I am fiercely opposed to the practice of the declawing of cats.
 It matters not how well the procedure is performed nor how much post-operative pain medication is offered – the long term consequences are often the same and damaging to the pet.
 Declawing always cause physical damage and quite often emotional damage to the pet with long term consequences.
 Declawed cats, without their natural defenses often become aggressive and are more likely to bite.
 Declawed cats more often show anxieties that manifest in urinating or defecating in inappropriate places, which can often result in relinquishment of the pet to a shelter where the final result is often euthanasia.
 In my career as a veterinarian, I have seen and/or treated hundreds of declawed cats with these behavior problems, most of them showing signs of chronic problems, regardless of the declaw technique.”

 Dr. Craig Tebeau earned a Bachelor Degree in Zoology from the University of Washington, Seattle in 1992.
 He completed a Doctor of Veterinary Medicine degree at The University of Minnesota in 1996.
 Dr. Tebeau and his wife, Dr. Nettie Tebeau (also a veterinarian), worked as associate veterinarians until they purchased The Cat Doctor Veterinary Center, located south of Seattle, Washington in 2006.